Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-There are a number of things we can do to help our loved ones discover the privilege that we Christians have of being cleansed from our sins by the sacrifice of Jesus Christ and having a relationship with God.
+We can do several things to help our loved ones discover the privilege that we Christians have of being cleansed from our sins by the sacrifice of Jesus Christ and having a relationship with God.

 Be a Christian Light

-Instead, we need to shine our light brightly in dark places where sin lurks by demonstrating God's love in their lives.
+Instead, we need to shine our light brightly in the dark places where sin lurks by demonstrating God's love in their lives.
 Some ways we can do that is to show love and compassion, help when needed, and be available as a listening ear during troubled times.
+People learn more from what we do as Christians than what we say.
+We need to be an example by showing the benefits of Christian living.

-Other motives for sharing our faith won’t work, such as:
+Other motives for sharing our faith will not work, such as:

 - A selfish desire to make everyone think the same way we do